Jacob Tremblay: 2017–present: dramas and animation roles

 In 2017, Tremblay played Peter Carpenter in director Colin Trevorrow's drama film The Book of Henry, co-starring with Naomi Watts and Maddie Ziegler.
 He also starred as August Pullman, a child with Treacher Collins syndrome, in Wonder, based on R.J.
 Palacio's novel of the same name.
 The latter film proved to be his most successful, earning over $285 million against a $20 million budget.
 In 2019, Tremblay made his comedy debut by headlining the R-rated comedy Good Boys co-starring with Brady Noon and Keith L. Williams.
 Good Boys earned $21 million during its opening weekend, becoming the first R-rated comedy since The Boss, which was released in April 2016, to finish first at the box office.

 Tremblay brought his fellow actors to tears with his cameo performance in Doctor Sleep, the 2019 sequel to The Shining, as a kidnapped boy who is tortured to death in a scene which director Mike Flanagan initially feared would be too traumatic to include in the final cut.
 Commenting on the performance, Flanagan said, "he's one of the best actors I’ve ever worked with in my entire life."

 In July 2019, it was announced that he would be voicing Flounder in the live-action adaptation of Disney's The Little Mermaid, directed by Rob Marshall.
 Tremblay voices Robin in the DC Universe adult animation series Harley Quinn.
 On October 16, 2020, he was featured in the video for Justin Bieber's track "Lonely" with record producer Benny Blanco.

-Tremblay provided the voice of the titular character in the Pixar film Luca, released in 2021.
-He also joins in the live action movie as Flounder as of 2023.
-In 2024, At DreamWorks, he voices the titular from adaption animated film of Orion and the Dark by Emma Yarlett.
-As of 2025, he is hired to have a role from the British horror film, The Night House, but still in a production.